-Several National Research Council booklets offer basic information on timely topics in science such as evolution and climate change that teachers can draw upon when planning lessons.
+Several Academies booklets offer basic information on timely topics in science such as evolution and climate change that teachers can draw upon when planning lessons.
 Web and classroom activities from the Marian Koshland Science Museum help students use critical analysis to confront real-world problems.

 Evolution and Creation